 Aerial view of an Interstate Interchange

-There is no “one-size-fits-all” approach to motor fuel tax reform.
-Even today, fuel tax structures vary from state to state, so it’s safe to say that it will continue to be the case through the EV transition and after.
+There is no one-size-fits-all approach to motor fuel tax reform.
+Transportation funding structures vary from state to state (with a broad mix of fuel and diesel taxes, weight-mile charges, registration and license fees, tolls, and general fund transfers among many others) and it’s safe to say that will continue to be the case throughout the electric vehicle transition and after.
 In fact, given the number of potential alternatives, it’s possible that tax structures will grow to be more varied than they are today.
-When undertaking an effort to modernize transportation funding, it is critical that lawmakers and state DOTs perform a wide-ranging and robust analysis of the potential options to identify the best fit for their respective situation.
+When undertaking an effort to modernize transportation funding, it is critical that lawmakers and state transportation departments perform a wide-ranging and robust analysis of the potential options to identify the best fit for their respective situation.

 Download the full whitepaper to learn more about the ever-increasing demands governments are facing on road maintenance and construction budgets, and how they need to be forward-thinking to meet the needs of transportation projects for decades to come.